nolan-h-hamilton/ROCCO/README.md

 # Paper

-If using ROCCO in your research, please cite the [Original Paper](https://doi.org/10.1093/bioinformatics/btad725) in *Bioinformatics*.
+If using ROCCO in your research, please cite the [original paper](https://doi.org/10.1093/bioinformatics/btad725) in *Bioinformatics*.

 # Installation